-Soak some towels with either hydrogen peroxide or white vinegar, and pack the gasket's cavities to let the hydrogen peroxide or vinegar loosen up any mold or grease, and disinfect the area.
-After an hour, wipe the gasket and door seals clean or use a toothbrush to scrub off residue.
+Soak some towels with either hydrogen peroxide or white vinegar, pack the gasket's cavities to let the hydrogen peroxide or vinegar loosen up any mold or grease, and disinfect the area.
+After one hour, wipe the gasket and door seals clean or use a toothbrush to scrub off residue.

 Once the gasket is clean, turn your washer onto the hottest water setting using the largest load size and the longest wash cycle.